survivejs/react-book/manuscript/04_implementing_notes.md

 ### Implementing `onEdit` Logic

 The only thing that remains is gluing this all together.
-We'll need to take the data, find index based on which to modify, perform the modification and finally commit it to component state through `setState`.
+We'll need to take the data and find index based on which to alter.
+Finally we need to modify and commit it to the component state through `setState`.

 **app/components/App.jsx**